enorganic/daves-dev-tools/README.md

                         from the output, along with any/all requirements which might have been recursively discovered for these packages
-  -nv NO_VERSIONS, --no-versions NO_VERSIONS
+  -nv NO_VERSION, --no-version NO_VERSION
-                        Don't include versions (only output distribution
-                        names) for packages matching this glob pattern (note: the value must be single-quoted if it contain wildcards)
+                        Don't include the version (only output distribution names) for packages matching this glob pattern (note: the value must be single-quoted if it contain wildcards)